praveek/launch.en/help/launch-reference/managing-resources/rules.md

 If a condition evaluates as false or reaches its defined timeout, that rule's subsequent conditions and actions are removed from the queue.

-If an action fails or reaches its defined timeout, that rule's subsequent actions are removed from the queue
+If an action fails or reaches its defined timeout, that rule's subsequent actions are removed from the queue.

 >[!NOTE]
 >
 >With this setting enabled, all conditions and actions are executed asynchronously, even if you loaded the [!DNL Launch] library synchronously.